majianbing/apg-plugin/opencart/opencart3.0/README.md

 Go to opencart admin dashboard, click Extensions -> Extensions -> Choose Payments -> Find "APG CreditCard Payment" -> Click Install

-After installed, you can click edit, manage configurations.
+After installation, you can click edit, and manage configurations.

 - Merchant Id, provided by APG, please contact your customer manager.
 - Secure Code, provided by APG, please contact your customer manager.
-- **APG Gateway URL**, If you need to do some test before develop to online environment, you can choose the test gateway URL, which is `https://test.next-api.com/payment/page/v4/pay`
+- **APG Gateway URL**, If you need to do some tests before develop to the online environment, you can choose the test gateway URL, which is `https://test.next-api.com/payment/page/v4/pay`
 - Pay Mode, choose one that your prefer
 - **Default Order Status**, Choose Pending recommended.
 - **Success Order Status**, Processed recommended.